Skip to main content

 About Curnonsky

 Curnonsky is a €€€ modern-cuisine restaurant in Lyon.
-The verified practical details are direct: smart-casual dress, dinner Tuesday to Saturday, lunch Thursday to Saturday.
-Its Michelin Plate recognition in 2026 is a confirmed distinction, while the price tier sets expectations for a more considered restaurant choice rather than a bargain stop.
+The practical details are direct: smart-casual dress, dinner Tuesday to Saturday, lunch Thursday to Saturday.
+Its Michelin Plate recognition in 2026 is a notable distinction, while the price tier sets expectations for a more considered restaurant choice rather than a bargain stop.

 Modern Lyon cooking for a composed occasion

-Because the verified details do not point to a named chef, signature dish, fixed tasting format, or specific menu structure, the safest ordering strategy is simple: read the current menu closely and let the restaurant's modern-cuisine direction guide the meal.
+The safest ordering strategy is simple: read the current menu closely and let the restaurant's modern-cuisine direction guide the meal.
 If options vary by service, confirm the format directly when booking rather than assuming a tasting menu, à la carte structure, or particular progression.

 For diners comparing options, Regain, Söma, Le Cochon qui Boit are other names to consider, while L'Atelier des Augustins may also be part of a broader dining shortlist.
-Curnonsky's confirmed position is clear enough on its own: modern cuisine, €€€, smart casual, Michelin Plate recognition in Lyon.
+Curnonsky's position is clear enough on its own: modern cuisine, €€€, smart casual, Michelin Plate recognition in Lyon.

 Who should choose it over other modern tables